itlab-vision/dl-benchmark/README.md

   - `OpenCV` is a directory of Dockerfiles for OpenCV.
   - `OpenVINO_DLDT` is a directory of Dockerfiles for Intel® Distribution of OpenVINO™ Toolkit.
+  - `PyTorch` is a directory of Dockerfiles for PyTorch.
   - `TensorFlow` is a directory of Dockerfiles for Intel® Optimizations for TensorFlow.